valtsu41/bundle-chaos/README.md

 3. Type `python3 randomiser.py`
 4. Wait.
 It might take some time.
 5. You should have the newly generated random bundles ready!

-(I made this guide pretty quickly so sorry if there are any mistakes.)